 Food, medicine and other material aid are urgently needed.
 Use the secure donate button below to make a donation via debit/credit card or PayPal.
 Weaving for Justice will send all donations made through 2017 to Cáritas, a well-respected charity in San Cristóbal de Las Casas, Chiapas that is collecting aid for the displaced people.

-WEAVING FOR JUSTICE is a volunteer, non-profit organization working in solidarity with Maya women’s weaving cooperatives in highland Chiapas, Mexico.
-We are the major project of Sophia’s Circle, a 501(c)(3) women’s art and cultural organization.
-Our goal is to assist the members of the cooperatives to continue living on their ancestral lands in sustainable ways that respect their lands, language (Tzotzil), and traditions.
-We sell the weavers’ products through fair trade and inform the public about the women’s cultural traditions and their advocacy for human rights.
-All proceeds of sales go to the weavers to help them maintain their families, provide for their children’s education, and continue their pursuit of social justice.
-We also connect weaving cooperatives in Chiapas with women’s artisan groups in the U.S.-Mexico borderlands region.
+Weaving for Justice is a volunteer, non-profit organization working in solidarity with Maya women’s weaving cooperatives in highland Chiapas, Mexico.
+Created to assist the members of the cooperatives to continue living on their ancestral lands in sustainable ways that respect their lands, language (Tsotsil), and traditions.
+Working with the weavers to EDUCATE the public about these Maya women’s lives, struggles, and contributions to a sustainable and just society.

 Guided by the principles of FAIR TRADE — paying a fair wage in the local context, working directly with the weavers, and bypassing middlepersons — to offer the weavers a fair price for their work.

 All the proceeds from our sales are returned to the weavers.